GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Itunari.md

 **Retained Skill**: You gain proficiency in a skill of your choice.

 **Itunari Carapace**: Itunari cannot wear armor.
-Instead they use Attack versus Creature chart included above to determine their defense.
+Instead they use the Attack versus Creature chart included above to determine their defense.

 **Immunity**: An itunari is immune to non-magical poisons, venoms, diseases, and sources of toxic damage.